Kingsoft Cloud (NASDAQ:KC) Stock Price Down 3.9%

-KC has been the topic of a number of research reports.
-Nomura Instinet reissued a “neutral” rating and issued a $33.00 price objective (down previously from $45.00) on shares of Kingsoft Cloud in a report on Wednesday, September 29th.
-Citigroup dropped their price objective on shares of Kingsoft Cloud from $50.00 to $42.00 and set a “buy” rating on the stock in a report on Tuesday, October 26th.
-The Goldman Sachs Group downgraded shares of Kingsoft Cloud from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $37.00 to $18.00 in a report on Sunday, January 2nd.
-Zacks Investment Research raised shares of Kingsoft Cloud from a “sell” rating to a “hold” rating in a report on Wednesday, December 29th.
-Finally, Nomura downgraded shares of Kingsoft Cloud from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $45.00 to $33.00 in a report on Wednesday, September 29th.
-Four investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $44.83.
+A number of equities research analysts have weighed in on the company.
+The Goldman Sachs Group downgraded Kingsoft Cloud from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $37.00 to $18.00 in a report on Sunday, January 2nd.
+Zacks Investment Research raised Kingsoft Cloud from a “sell” rating to a “hold” rating in a report on Wednesday, December 29th.
+Finally, Citigroup reduced their target price on Kingsoft Cloud from $50.00 to $42.00 and set a “buy” rating on the stock in a report on Tuesday, October 26th.
+Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $44.83.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Russell Investments Group Ltd. raised its position in shares of Kingsoft Cloud by 467.7% during the fourth quarter.
-Russell Investments Group Ltd. now owns 67,708 shares of the company’s stock valued at $1,065,000 after buying an additional 55,782 shares during the last quarter.
-Baillie Gifford & Co. increased its position in Kingsoft Cloud by 5.0% in the fourth quarter.
-Baillie Gifford & Co. now owns 6,680,917 shares of the company’s stock worth $105,224,000 after purchasing an additional 318,928 shares during the last quarter.
-Nordea Investment Management AB increased its position in Kingsoft Cloud by 2.6% in the fourth quarter.
-Nordea Investment Management AB now owns 2,781,661 shares of the company’s stock worth $45,174,000 after purchasing an additional 69,949 shares during the last quarter.
-UBS Asset Management Americas Inc. increased its position in Kingsoft Cloud by 10.6% in the third quarter.
-UBS Asset Management Americas Inc. now owns 243,645 shares of the company’s stock worth $6,900,000 after purchasing an additional 23,448 shares during the last quarter.
-Finally, Balyasny Asset Management LLC bought a new stake in Kingsoft Cloud in the third quarter worth $2,902,000.
-Hedge funds and other institutional investors own 28.24% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in KC.
+Profund Advisors LLC raised its position in shares of Kingsoft Cloud by 4.2% in the third quarter.
+Profund Advisors LLC now owns 23,489 shares of the company’s stock valued at $665,000 after purchasing an additional 947 shares during the period.
+Royal Bank of Canada bought a new position in shares of Kingsoft Cloud in the 3rd quarter worth $27,000.
+The Manufacturers Life Insurance Company increased its holdings in shares of Kingsoft Cloud by 14.4% in the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 10,300 shares of the company’s stock worth $292,000 after buying an additional 1,300 shares during the last quarter.
+Nuveen Asset Management LLC increased its holdings in shares of Kingsoft Cloud by 1.7% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 88,592 shares of the company’s stock worth $3,006,000 after buying an additional 1,500 shares during the last quarter.
+Finally, Panagora Asset Management Inc. boosted its stake in shares of Kingsoft Cloud by 25.3% in the 3rd quarter.
+Panagora Asset Management Inc. now owns 8,187 shares of the company’s stock valued at $232,000 after purchasing an additional 1,655 shares in the last quarter.
+Institutional investors and hedge funds own 28.24% of the company’s stock.

 About Kingsoft Cloud (NASDAQ:KC)